 For ten years, the US-Asia Institute’s J. Matthew Szymanski Rule of Law Program has brought Chinese law students to Washington, D.C. for a 4-week intensive program designed to give them exposure to the institutions and officials of the U.S. government and legal system.
 The summer of 2017 marked our tenth annual ROL program for Chinese Students.

-2016 marked the first time U.S. law students had the opportunity to participate in an exchange program in China similar to our program for Chinese students in the U.S. Our third program for U.S. law students in China is scheduled for May 20 – June 2, 2018.
+2017 marked the second time U.S. law students had the opportunity to participate in an exchange program in China similar to our program for Chinese students in the U.S. Our third program for U.S. law students in China is scheduled for May 20 – June 2, 2018.
 Read more here.